NovaCat35/lit-web-component/README.md

 # Lit Web Components

 The purpose of this project is two parts.
-First, it is a short demo on using Lit.dev to produce different web components.
-Second, it is to be published on NPM so that the product team can install it and use these components. 🚀
+First, it is a short demo of using Lit.dev to produce different web components.
+Second, it must be published on NPM so that the product team can install and use these components. 🚀

-NPM Package link: https://www.npmjs.com/package/@novacat35/lit-web-components Playground repo (to showcase use of this package): https://github.com/NovaCat35/my-component-playground
+NPM Package link: https://www.npmjs.com/package/@novacat35/lit-web-components Playground repo (to showcase the use of this package): https://github.com/NovaCat35/my-component-playground

 ## Tech Stack 🌐
 - Vite